How to Handle a Low Census: Know Your Options

 April 9, 2024

-Meet Helen, a contributing copywriter at Nursa, passionate about life, travel, and spirituality.
-She specializes in content about locations for nurses to find work and topics around preventive medicine and holistic healthcare.
+Meet Hargun, a contributing copywriter at Nursa, passionate about life, travel, and spirituality.
+She specializes in content about locations where nurses can find work and topics related to preventive medicine and holistic healthcare.

 Sign Up with Nursa and Request PRN Jobs near You